 When faced with a complex problem, break down each element into the basic, most simple information that lies at its heart.
 See Divide and Conquer and the MECE Principle for more.

 - Abstract and fresh perspectives to challenge the status quo and build new ideas from the ground up.

 When developing a new idea, work on ‘forgetting what you already know’ and ignore ‘accepted wisdom’ in considering it with fresh eyes in its simplest form.
 This can involve 'abstracting' the detail of a problem to focus on the core issues or reordering the elements to find fresh perspectives.

 Invite people from cross-functional domains and/or with no history or background in the relevant area to offer their views.
-Let them question the accepted wisdom and explore fresh approaches born from limited knowledge.
+In addition, prioritise diversity and work with people with different experiences or points of view — you'll know who they are, they're the ones that annoy yo because you have to explain your actions to (ie. surface your assumptions).
+Let them question the accepted wisdom and explore fresh approaches born from their limited or different experiences.